sumin-Ma/GALAMOST/docs/molgen.rst

 .. py:class:: Molecule(np)

-   initializes a molecule with the number of particles.
+   The constructor of a molecule with the number of particles.

    :param int np: The number of particles.

 .. py:class:: Molecule(filename, np)

-   initializes a molecule and reads particles data from the XML file with file name and the number of particles.
+  The constructor of a molecule and reads particles data from the XML file with file name and the number of particles.

    :param str filename: The name of inputting file.
    :param int np: The number of particles.